vale-cocoa/ClockViewParts/README.md

 # ClockViewParts

-A description of this package.
+A set of SwiftUI views for creating an animatable watch view.